MBounouar/zipline-reloaded/docs/source/development-guidelines.rst

 __ #style-guide-running-tests

-If you get an error running nosetests after setting up a fresh virtualenv, please try running
+If you get an error running pytest after setting up a fresh virtualenv, please try running

 .. code-block:: bash